Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 #7 Next I used the "groupby" function in Python to print out the class distribution i.e. the number of instances (rows) that belong to      each species.
 The output (Index[4]) can be seen in this URL: https://image.ibb.co/kX1bN7/Index4.png

-#8 Next I went on to evaluate my descriptive summary statistics of the dataset (See results in the next section).
+#8 Next I went on to evaluate my descriptive summary statistics, and then conduct inferential analyses of the dataset (See results in      the next section).

 **RESULTS:**

+**Descriptive summary statistics:**

+Descriptive statistical analysis was used to establish means, standard deviations, ranges,  skewness/kurtosis and other important measurements pertaining to iris flower anatomy.
+Tables (Pandas DataFrames) and figures including histograms, scatterplots and more advanced plots e.g. an Andrew’s Curve were used for graphical representation of descriptive features of the dataset attributes.

 **DISCUSSION:**